 Modular Home Consultant - Gary Frantz

-Hello, I am Gary Frantz, your Modular Home Consultant for Moundridge, KS.
+Hello, I am Gary Frantz, your Modular Home Consultant for Bismarck, ND.
 If you have any questions, please call me toll free! — 877-410-2587

 Building A Modular Home

-Modular Building of your own Moundridge, KS residence will require sizeable and specific planning that should be carried out at the beginning of your project process.
+Modular Building of your own Bismarck, ND residence will require sizeable and specific planning which needs to be finished in the beginning your project process.
 Your new abode will certainly conform to all of the building code requirements but you will need to plan for the boundary line settings, and have all local building permits.
-On top of that, you need to determine soil type and conditions, water table and frost line in an effort to develop your new design.
-Your preparation must feature purchasing property or home and deciding where you should established the building within the property.
+Additionally, you need to ascertain soil type and conditions, water table and frost line to be able to develop your new design.
+Your preparation must feature purchasing property or home and choosing where you should established the building within the property.
 Being the owner, you must also develop a plan for the construction of a perimeter foundation wall, that must be properly square in order to support the modular home when installed.
-One crucial piece of the plan will be to have a thirty-foot diameter area situated close to the foundation and free from trees and wires that is completely level in order to position the construction crane used to set all of the modules on the footing.
+One crucial piece of the plan will be to have a thirty-foot diameter area situated close to the foundation and free from trees and wires that is completely level in order to position the construction crane used to set the modules on the footing.

 Designing Your Modular Home